wp-plugins/twitter-feed-ticker/readme.txt

 == Changelog ==
-= 1.3 =
+= 1.3.1 =
+Sorry in my rush to release the last fix I made some mistakes this should take care of it = 1.3 =
 Small fixes to the links (added target="_blank" and made the tweet link to the actual tweet) and changed the title from "username" to "Follow username on Twitter".
 Thanks to toes21 for the suggestions!